philippkraft/cmf/documentation/tutorial/physical/CmfTutChannel.md

     print(t)
 ~~~~~~~~~~~~~

-Finaly we are plotting the dynamic of the river depth over the run time
+Finally we are plotting the dynamic of the river depth over the run time

 ~~~~~~~~~~~~~{.py}
 # Plot the result (matplotlib needs to be installed)
 from matplotlib.pylab import plot, show plot(depth)